autogluon/autogluon/docs/tutorials/forecasting/forecasting-quickstart.md

 predictor = ForecastingPredictor.load(save_path)
 ```

-We can view the test performance of each model AutoGluon has trained via the `leaderboard()` function, where higher scores correspond to better predictive performance:
+We can view the test performance of each model AutoGluon has trained via the `leaderboard()` function, where higher scores correspond to better predictive performance (in this case where the evaluation metric corresponds to a loss, we append a negative sign to the loss to ensure higher=better):

 ```{.python .input}
 predictor.leaderboard(test_data)